Weight Watchers Buffalo Chicken Wings

 • Brush the chicken with the additional ¼ cup of hot sauce.
 1/4 cup hot sauce

-• Place the baking sheet and broil the chicken for 3 minutes on each side.
+• Optional: Place the baking sheet and broil the chicken for 3 minutes on each side.
 This will help to thicken the sauce.
 Let the chicken cool for 5 minutes before serving.

 Video